highelf/devops-challenge-2/readme.md

 ```
 fill yyyy and xxxx with amazon credentials

->> set your variables values on terraform.tfvars
->> and use it like this tf plan -var-file=terraforms.tfvars
+> set your variables values on terraform.tfvars and use it like this tf plan -var-file=terraform.tfvars
 # download providers and modules
 ```
 terraform init